css-materials/course-site/content/homework/reproducible-research/index.md

     * In `library(rcis)`
     * Use the [`rscorecard`](https://github.com/btskinner/rscorecard) library to download your own subset of the Department of Education's College Scorecard data
 * Check out [this archive of datasets](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) from the Data Is Plural Newsletter
-* Likewise, #TidyTuesday is a weekly data analysis challenge for individuals to practice and develop their data analysis skills in R. They post a new challenge every Tuesday, and publish [a complete archive of all of their past challenges and source data](https://github.com/rfordatascience/tidytuesday).
+* Check out #TidyTuesday, a weekly data analysis challenge for individuals to practice and develop their data analysis skills in R. They post a new challenge every Tuesday, and publish [a complete archive of all of their past challenges and source data](https://github.com/rfordatascience/tidytuesday).

-### How can I automatically download the data
+### How can I download the data

-There are functions in R and programs for the [shell](/setup/shell/) that allow you to do this.
-For example, if I wanted to download `gapminder` from the [original GitHub repo](https://github.com/jennybc/gapminder):
+There are functions in R and programs for the [shell](/setup/shell/) that allow you to do automatically download data.
+For example, to download `gapminder` from the [original GitHub repo](https://github.com/jennybc/gapminder), there are three options:

 + Option 1: via an R script using [downloader::download](https://cran.r-project.org/web/packages/downloader/downloader.pdf) or [RCurl::getURL](http://www.omegahat.net/RCurl/installed/RCurl/html/getURL.html).